 Not to mention that the larger the mouse, the more space there is on it to place all kinds of additional buttons and control features and RGB lighting, which is all the craze with gamers nowadays.

 Absolutely!
-One of the more significant differences between conventional and gaming mice is that you can only effectively use the ordinary mouse for most common operations.
+One of the more significant differences between conventional and gaming mice is that you can only effectively use the ordinary mouse for the most common operations.
 The gaming mouse is more than usable for both gamers and non-gamers alike.

 Gaming mice are usually more durable because they were made with, let’s call it, more abusive use in mind.
-Additional customizable buttons always come in handy even for everyday users because you can reprogram them to fit your needs perfectly.
+Additional customizable buttons always come in handy even for everyday users, because you can reprogram them to fit your needs perfectly.